ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 >**Info:** For more command options, see
 [OpenAPI to Ballerina command reference](#openapi-to-ballerina-command-reference)

-## Export an OpenAPI contract from a Ballerina service
+## Export an OpenAPI contract

-This is named as the `code-first approach`.
-You can convert your Ballerina service APIs into human-readable or machine-readable documents such as OpenAPI documents by using the Ballerina to OpenAPI command as follows.
+Exporting an OpenAPI contract from a Ballerina service is named as the `code-first approach`.
+You can convert your Ballerina service APIs into human-readable or machine-readable documents such as OpenAPI documents by using the Ballerina to OpenAPI CLI Tool as follows.

-### Use the Ballerina to OpenAPI CLI tool
 Export the Ballerina service to an OpenAPI Specification 3.0.0 definition.
 For the export to work properly, the input Ballerina service should be defined using the basic service and resource-level HTTP annotations.

 ```bash